 Hey folks!
 I know it’s — well, Friday — but I want to update you guys on last weekend.
-Specifically, this:
+Specifically, how I added some beautiful landscaping around my exterior air conditioning unit!

 Long story short: I got the majority of the side of the house done!
 Doesn’t it look so much better than where I started?
 I’m about as excited about this transformation as I was after I installed the kitchen backsplash.